tinygo-org/tinygo-site/content/ide-integration/_index.md

 > export GOPATH=$GOPATH:/path/to/your/tinygo

+### Windows Example

+Windows uses a semicolon to separate the different paths.
+So you can just append the path to your tinygo using the example below.

+> set GOPATH=%GOPATH%;C:\path\to\your\tinygo

 ## Starting your editor with variables

 The last step needed to get full code completion support is to start your editor with environment variables.